 Unlike the other variables, a higher median income indicates less need for a nearby shelter site.
 People with higher incomes tend to be able to afford to travel farther away during an evacuation.
 While you'll still include these populations in your analysis, you'll account for the greater need elsewhere.

-- Under the list of criteria, click the Filter button.
+- Under Refine results, click the Filter button.

-- Change the limit on the left to 0.6 by dragging the bar or by typing that number into the box.
+- Change the limit on the left to 0.6 by dragging the bar or by typing 0.6 into the box.
 (The right limit may change on its own.)

 Demographic data is updated periodically.
 Your results may differ.